adhi729/test-app/README.md

 The userflow of the application can be seen [here](https://xd.adobe.com/view/95b0322f-6582-468b-aebe-4522c550fa37-c0e3/).
 <br />

-Or following images can be used for a quick reference.
+Or following this guide for a quick reference.

+## Task 1: Update Patient Registration Form Component `<Pad>`

+All the necessary data to start with this project is already present.
+Please have a look at current implementation of the form.

 ![new Homepage](https://github.com/adhi729/test-app/blob/master/src/images/New%20Homepage.png)

+## Task 2: Input Component

+Use of common theme functional components for input.

+## Task 3: Multistep Form Methods

+Figure out how you communicate with components.

 ![new Homepage Dropdown](https://github.com/adhi729/test-app/blob/master/src/images/New%20Homepage%20Dropdown.png)

 Upon clicking Paediatrician, the following form fields to be rendered.